 An American Express study says that 35% of American customers post negative comments about brands on social media.
 If you don’t want a bad rap on various social media sites, having a community is the safest place to go.
 Why?
 Because your customer’s initial point of contact would be the community to see if his/her issue can be resolved quickly.

 You can even conduct weekly webinars where customers will get to know about your product better.
 Having your community of customers will be the best-known resource for your business.

 Want your customers to participate in brand giveaways?
 Yes, Community.

 Want to introduce a new product line and are looking for volunteers?
 Community again.

-Want to pick the brain of a few customers?
+Want to pick the brains of a few customers?
 Community!

 In business, it is always best to underpromise and overdeliver.
-Your customers will hate you if you come up with excuses every time you recant on a promise you made with them.
-If you tell your customers that you will deliver a product on the 20th of this month, then even a day’s delay can derail their plans, which can upset them.
+Your customers will hate you if you come up with excuses every time you recant on a promise you made to them.
+If you tell your customers that you will deliver a product on the 20th of this month, then even a day’s delay can derail their plans.
+This can upset them.

-If you ever happen to fail on delivering your promise, then ensure that you do something to make up for it.
-Offer to replace the product or refund it or give them something that will make them feel better.
+If you ever happen to fail to deliver your promise, then ensure that you do something to make up for it.
+Offer to replace the product refund it or give them something that will make them feel better.
 It is the only way you can get back the respect of your customers.